deis/deis/README.md

 deis
 ====

-Chef-based application fabric for private platform-as-a-service (PaaS)
+Deis is an open source application platform for private and public clouds.
+Your PaaS.
+Your Rules.